nouturnsign/medleys-website/README.md

 your changes, run `npm run build` to rebuild the site using Eleventy.
 Push changes to deploy.

+- When you run `npm run start` (or `npm start` for short), you should see `[11ty] Server at http://localhost:8080/` or something similar.
+Go to this URL in your browser.
+As long as `npm start` is running, you can view the webpage locally.
+  - No one besides you can see these changes.
+- You should always build and start the app before merging changes onto `main` to ensure that you didn't introduce a breaking change.

 ## Project Structure

 Currently, this website uses a static site generator, `11ty`.
 Generally